dennisreimann/uiengine/docs/adapter/webpack.md

 - `serverRenderPath`: Path to file containing the server-side rendering code
 - `clientConfig`: The Webpack config for clientver-side rendering
 - `clientRenderPath`: Path to file containing the client-side rendering code
+- `extensions`: List of file extensions the adapter should handle

 ```js
 {